reydangelo/Discloud/README.md

 Go to soundcloud website and activate the extension.
 Play any songs you like and there you go!
 You have your real-time soundcloud Rich Presence on Discord.

-`Note: There maybe delays in the update for the status since the ratelimit is 1 change per second.`
+`Note: There maybe delays in the update for the status sometimes since the ratelimit is 1 change per second.`